klippa-app/go-pdfium/README.md

 ## Improving JPEG rendering speed

+### CGO

-By default, this library renders images with the `image/jpeg` package that comes with Go to make distribution as simple as possible.
-However, this package is quite slow compared to other native libraries like libjpeg and libjpeg-turbo, you can enable the usage of libjpeg-turbo by using the build tag `pdfium_use_turbojpeg`, this will require you to have the package `libturbojpeg-dev` installed during build time and the `libturbojpeg` package during runtime and build time.
+By default, the CGO implementation encodes JPEG images with the `image/jpeg` package that comes with Go to make distribution as simple as possible.
+However, this package is quite slow compared to native libraries like libjpeg and libjpeg-turbo.
+You can enable the usage of libjpeg-turbo with the build tag `pdfium_use_turbojpeg`, this requires the package `libturbojpeg-dev` to be installed during build time and the `libturbojpeg` package during build time and runtime.

 Speed improvements that can be expected are significant, for example: on a simple PDF the full process of rendering a page is 3x as fast compared to a build without libjpeg-turbo.

-This is supported in both the CGO and WebAssembly implementation, please note that the WebAssembly implementation also uses CGO for libjpeg-turbo for now.
-There are plans to compile libjpeg-turbo to WebAssembly for the WebAssembly implementation to keep the WebAssembly implementation actually full WebAssembly.
+On the CGO implementation, progressive JPEG output (`Progressive` in `RenderToFile`) requires this build tag; without it the option is ignored and a baseline JPEG is written.

+### WebAssembly

+The WebAssembly implementation does not need the build tag or any native library.
+The bundled PDFium module contains libjpeg-turbo compiled to WebAssembly, including its SIMD kernels, and exports its encoder.
+Rendered pages are encoded to JPEG inside the WebAssembly module directly from the rendered bitmap, so the pixels are never copied out into Go first, and progressive JPEG output is supported out of the box.
+When a custom module without the encoder export is used, or for image types the encoder cannot consume directly, the implementation falls back to the same encoder the CGO implementation uses.

 ## Support Policy